wenanoshe/wenanoshe/README.md

 Hi there, I'm <a href="https://wenanoshe.vercel.app/" target="_blank" rel="noreferrer">Wenanoshe</a> 👋
 </h3>
 <h2 align="center">
-I'm a Front-end Web Developer 💻!
+I'm a Software Web Developer 💻!
 </h2>

 > The plans of the diligent lead surely to advantage,